ruidfigueiredo/webpagethatlookslikeadesktopapp/README.md

-# Sample from blog post: How to create a web page that looks like a desktop app
+# Sample code from blog post: How to create a web page that looks like a desktop app

 HTML and CSS example of a web page that looks like a desktop app.